Gurupatel007/100Days-of-Code/README.md

 Here's where I'll keep a daily log of my progress, including what I learned, what I worked on, and any reflections or insights I've gained.

-### Day 56: [07/03/2024]
+### Day 57: [08/03/2024]

 **Today's Progress**:

-#### Majority Element

-Given an array nums of size n, return the majority element.

-The majority element is the element that appears more than ⌊n / 2⌋ times.
-You may assume that the majority element always exists in the array.

-Example 1:

-Input: nums = [3,2,3]
-Output: 3
-Example 2:

-Input: nums = [2,2,1,1,1,2,2]
-Output: 2

-𝐀𝐩𝐩𝐫𝐨𝐚𝐜𝐡 & 𝐒𝐨𝐥𝐮𝐭𝐢𝐨𝐧:
+#### Find the Duplicate Number

+Hello, fellow coders!
+Today, amidst the whirlwind of my exam preparations, I took on a medium-level challenge on #LeetCode titled "Find the Duplicate Number."
+It was a rewarding detour into the realm of array manipulation and applying efficient algorithms.
+Let's dive into the approach and solution!

+🛠️ Problem & Approach:

+Objective: Given an array nums containing n + 1 integers where each integer is between 1 and n (inclusive), find the duplicate number.
+The catch is doing so without extra space for another array and in linear runtime complexity.

-- My approach to solving this problem involved using a HashMap to keep track of each element's frequency in the array.
+Solution with HashSet: My strategy involved using a HashSet to track the numbers as I iterate through the array.
+The core idea is straightforward:

-- For every element in the array, I checked if it is already in the HashMap.
-If it is, I updated its count; otherwise, I added it to the map with a count of 1.

-- After populating the HashMap, I iterated through the map to find the element with a count greater than ⌊n/2⌋.
-This element is our majority element.

-- This method is straightforward and effective, providing a clear solution by leveraging the power of HashMaps to count and track the occurrences of each number in the array.
+Iterate over the array.

+- For each element, check if it's already in the HashSet.
+If yes, that's our duplicate.
+Return it immediately.

+- If no, add the element to the HashSet.

+- If no duplicates are found (though the problem statement guarantees at least one duplicate exists), return 0.

+🧩 𝐓𝐢𝐦𝐞 & 𝐒𝐩𝐚𝐜𝐞 𝐂𝐨𝐦𝐩𝐥𝐞𝐱𝐢𝐭𝐲:

+𝐄𝐟𝐟𝐢𝐜𝐢𝐞𝐧𝐜𝐲: The use of HashSet allows for constant time complexity (O(1)) for both insertion and lookup operations.
+This ensures that our overall approach remains O(n), adhering to the problem's constraints regarding runtime complexity.

+𝐒𝐩𝐚𝐜𝐞 𝐂𝐨𝐦𝐩𝐥𝐞𝐱𝐢𝐭𝐲: Although the problem statement asks for solving the problem without extra space, for learning purposes, this approach showcases the trade-off between time and space complexity.
+Using a HashSet requires O(n) space.

 <!-- **Thoughts**: Delving into these questions, I navigated through array manipulations, optimized for performance, and unlocked new strategies for dealing with matrix transformations. -->

-**Link to Todays Progress**: https://github.com/Gurupatel007/100Days-of-Code/blob/main/Day56/
+**Link to Todays Progress**: https://github.com/Gurupatel007/100Days-of-Code/blob/main/Day57/

 ### Todays questions